rahulmisal27/Data_Science/README.md

 # DataScience
-This Repository is about the all Data Science models implemented so far.
+This Repository is about the all Data Science models written so far.